 As it turns out, the introduction was almost maliciously hard to track.
 I tried the internet first, of course, but every source online merely parroted that one paragraph, over and over and over, to the point that I began to wonder if that was the entire introduction after all—

 So I figured I’d just locate a copy of the original book, right?
-But without having to buy a used copy from a shady Amazon bookseller, please.
+But without having to buy an extremely expensive used copy from a shady Amazon bookseller, please.
 We live in a city with several massive library systems at our fingertips.
 And just because they never ever seem to stock the damn books I’m trying to hunt down doesn’t mean—

 Well, alright.
 I could work with that.
 I put in a request for the copy of Warm Worlds and Otherwise and waited.